richb-hanover/wifi-heatmapper/docs/Theory_of_Operation.md

 ## Localization

-The Windows `netsh wlan show interfaces` code is localized for the system's language setting.
+The Windows `netsh ...` commands are localized for the system's language setting.
-Curiously, different English systems also use slightly different labels (e.g. "AP BSSID" vs "BSSID").
-Consequently, there is no obvious algorithm for retrieving values from the `netsh...` output.

-At server startup, the _lib/localization.ts_ code reads a set of _xxxx.json_ files to build a reverse lookup table of the localized string that maps to the corresponding WifiNetwork property (or null).
+At server startup, the _lib/localization.ts_ code reads a set of _xxxx.json_ files to build an object that maps the localized string to the corresponding WifiNetwork property (or null).

-The Windows parsing code then retrieves each label from the `netsh ...` command, does a reverse lookup, and sets the appropriate property.
+The Windows parsing code then retrieves each label from the `netsh ...` command, looks up the label, and if present uses the value as the internal name.

 ### Creating a localization file for your system